 “Fate is not something you’re enslaved by.
 By overcoming it, your life and the whole world are able to move forward. […] Your battle [,your struggle,] is the Rukh’s guidance; it’s ‘fate’ itself.”
 (1.25 “Alibaba and Aladdin”)

 Naturally, the Christian belief in the absolute sovereignty of God doesn’t jive with the detached, impersonal idea of fate.
 But I bring it up because Magi‘s definition of fate isn’t exactly impersonal either.
 The idea of fate as a calling upon the lives of all people to overcome the troubles and suffering of this life is something we find in scripture (Phil.
 1:27-30), where it is called the outworking of our hearts in response to our salvation—the kind we see in Morgiana.
 And like Morgiana’s response to her freedom, sometimes that struggle looks like actual combat and sometimes it looks like tending to the needs of the injured and forgotten who aren’t so different than how we were once, before we were freed.
 Either way, it all comes from a place of gratitude.
-Christians just have the added benefit that God also accepts our thankfulness in the form of dance, no matter how poor the offering.
+Christians just have the added benefit that the God who calls us to these self-sacrifices also accepts our thankfulness in the form of dance, no matter how poor the offering.